PadwalMadhuli/Student-Performance-Predictor/README.md

 # 🎓 Student Performance Predictor

+## 📌 Project Context

+This project was developed during a **15-week Machine Learning internship** with **YBI Foundation**, focusing on the application of predictive analytics in the education sector.

-Project Context:
+## 🧠 Project Overview
-Completed as part of a 15-week Machine Learning internship program by YBI Foundation.

-### 📝 Project Description:
-EduQuest Coaching seeks to enhance student outcomes through data-driven insights.
-The Student Performance Predictor project focuses on building a machine learning model that forecasts a student's academic performance using multiple indicators, such as:
+**EduQuest Coaching** aims to improve student outcomes by utilizing data-driven strategies.
+The **Student Performance Predictor** leverages machine learning to forecast a student's academic performance based on a variety of indicators, including:

-* Previous academic records

-* Attendance data

-* Engagement in coursework

-* Demographic details
+- 📚 **Previous academic records**
+- 🕒 **Attendance data**
+- 📝 **Engagement in coursework**
+- 👥 **Demographic details**

+## 🎯 Key Objectives

-By leveraging these data points, the model identifies students who may be at risk of underperforming.
-This enables EduQuest to:
+The model enables EduQuest to:

+- 🔍 Identify students at risk of underperforming
-* Provide targeted academic support
+- 🎯 Deliver targeted academic support

-* Design personalized learning strategies

-* Increase student retention and success rates
+- 📈 Enhance student retention and success

-### To run the code:
-Open the ipynb file on Google Colab.
-Load the dataset and then click on run all cells.
+- 🧩 Create personalized learning pathways

+## ▶️ How to Run the Project

+1. Open the `.ipynb` notebook in **Google Colab**
+2. Upload the dataset when prompted
+3. Click **Runtime > Run all** to execute all cells

+> 🔧 **Note:** Make sure all required libraries are installed in the Colab environment.

+---